sttrayno/ACI-Ansible-Guide/README.md

 ### The inventory file

 Most of the time when working with Ansible, you will need an inventory file in order that Ansible knows the APIC it is going to manage.
 In this lab we have a sample inventory file for the DevNet ACI 4.2 sandbox which we will be using.
 You can see how it is laid out below.
+Notice that we're defining a group of hosts called apic which will be referred to in our playbooks later.
+We also define some variables such as the username and password we'll use to login to the APIC controller.

 ```yaml
 [apic:vars]